 Can carbon monoxide cross the placenta and get to the baby?

-There are reports of carbon monoxide poisoning in people who were pregnant.
+There are reports of pregnancy-related problems after carbon monoxide poisoning in people who were pregnant.
 These have included preterm delivery (birth before week 37), problems with the fetal brain, or fetal death.
-This is thought to be from the large amounts of carbon monoxide in the mother’s blood.
-This causes the baby to receive less oxygen.
-A small study has shown that fetal death and brain damage only happen when carbon monoxide levels in the mother are high enough to make her lose consciousness.
-There are also reports of normal outcomes in pregnancies in which the mother had carbon monoxide poisoning.
+This is thought to be from large amounts of carbon monoxide in the developing baby’s blood that causes the fetus to receive less oxygen.
+A small study suggests that fetal death and brain damage only happen when carbon monoxide levels are high enough to make the person who is pregnant pass out.
+There are also reports of healthy outcomes in pregnancies after carbon monoxide poisoning.
 Effects can depend on when (timing) in pregnancy someone is exposed and how much (dose) carbon monoxide they are exposed to.

 I smoke cigarettes.
 Will the carbon monoxide from smoking cause problems for the baby?